Are you wondering whether an exercise science degree is right for your career?

 Elite athletic performance requires meticulous attention to detail, a significant level of knowledge, and a diverse array of skills, the level of which a mere certification won’t afford you.

-That’s why jobs in athletic performance usually have an exercise science degree as a requirement for applicants.
+That’s why jobs in athletic performance usually have an exercise science degree as a one of the strength and conditioning coach requirements for applicants.

 Working with athletes focuses on three primary aspects.